Intergenerational justice and family welfare (2011-2014)

-The Centre on Household Assets and Savings Management is part of a team which has been awarded £0.7m in grant funding from the Leverhulme Trust.
+The Centre on Household Assets and Savings Management is part of a team which was awarded £0.7m in grant funding from the Leverhulme Trust.

-The project, led by Dr Beverley Searle, combines expertise from the Universities of St Andrews, Durham and Birmingham.
+The project, led by Dr Beverley Searle, combined expertise from the Universities of St Andrews, Durham and Birmingham.

 For further information on the project, please visit the Wealth Gap Blog